MarcusNEU/INFO7390_2018Spring/FinalProject/Model Design/README.md

 |      *Random Forest    |    0.86   |  0.94  | 0.90 |   0.99   |    19.69    |       -16.14      |       -1.09       |
 | Gradient Boosting Tree |    0.80   |  0.96  | 0.87 |   0.99   |    22.54    |       -59.84      |       -14.26      |

-* All the models have got improvements from hyperparameters' tunning especially for Logistic Regression and Gradient Boosting Tree.

-* In conclusion, SVM and Random Forest are more sensitive to the proportion of undersampling compared to tunning hyperparameters.
-Logistic Reregssion and GBT are sensetive to both of them.
+* All the models have got improvements from tuning hyperparameters especially for Logistic Regression and Gradient Boosting Tree.
+In conclusion, SVM and Random Forest are more sensitive to the proportion of undersampling compared to tuning hyperparameters.
+Logistic Regression and GBT are sensitive to both of them.

-* Random Forest is still the best amoung the 4 models.
-Actually the improvement after tunning hyperparameters is trivial for Support Vector Machine (non-linear) and Random Forest.
+* Random Forest is still the best among the 4 models.
+Actually the improvement after tuning hyperparameters is trivial for Support Vector Machine (non-linear) and Random Forest.
 Anyway, better than nothing.
 It still saves about $ 1.09 per (fraud + misclassification normal) transaction for us.

 * SVM has a 100% precision which means if a transaction is classified as fraud by SVM then it must be a fraud.
 Thus, a typical predication process would be like this: predict using SVM first, if result is fraud then classify the transaction as fraud.
-Otherwise, predict agian using Random Forest and return the prediction result.
+Otherwise, predict again using Random Forest and return the prediction result.
 By doing this, we could increase the recall rate as far as possible without doing any harm to precision.

 * The models we will be using in the web application are:
 	* SVC(C=1, gamma=0.1)